schloepke/gamemachine/README.md

 #Installation

+Simpler installation coming soon!
-Ubuntu 12 or 13
+Tested on Ubuntu 12 or 13.

+Should run on windows, although completely untested.
+If there is anything linux specific that you run into let me know and I'll fix it.

 1. Clone the repo
-2. Install jruby
+2. Install latest stable jruby
 3. Install gradle 1.6 (1.5 has bugs that can make the build fail)
 3. bundle install
-4. rake java:all
+4. rake java:all (builds protobuf messages and java source)
-4. rake game:demo
+4. rake game:demo (installs boot.rb for demo game)
 5. Start server with jruby -J-Xmx1024m bin/game_machine --name=seed01 --server

 This will give you a server running the demo game.